 The Advanced Child Abuse Investigation Training Program for Law Enforcement is supported by the Children’s Justice Act through the Texas Center for Judiciary.
 This training program is administered by the Texas Municipal Police Association (TMPA) with input from a statewide curriculum committee comprised of representatives from law enforcement, child protective services, children’s advocacy centers, and victim services.
-The program developed a comprehensive curriculum covering crucial aspects related to law enforcement’s response to child abuse, neglect, and exploitation.
-The program utilizes a network of certified instructors to deliver training on a local basis, thus enabling more officers to take part in this very important training.
+The program developed a comprehensive curriculum covering crucial aspects related to law enforcement’s response to crimes against children.
+The program utilizes a network of certified instructors to deliver the three-day training on a local basis, thus enabling more officers to take part in this very important training.

 Children’s Advocacy Centers of Texas, Inc.

 Texas Association Against Sexual Assault

 The Advanced Child Abuse Investigation training is designed to improve law enforcement’s response to incidents of child abuse and neglect, particularly child sexual abuse and exploitation.
 This training combines the most up-to-date interviewing and investigative techniques with the knowledge needed to ensure full victim restoration through the use of multidisciplinary teams.